-In connection with grants made under the 2011 Equity Incentive Plan for Restricted Stock Units ("RSUs"), certain RSUs were vested in March 2023 and will be distributed in installments to the employees.
+As previously disclosed, in connection with grants made under the 2011 Equity Incentive Plan for RSUs, certain RSUs were vested in March 2023 and will be distributed in installments to the employees.
 In November 2022, to ensure that we would receive the funds required to pay all tax obligations due in connection with the distribution and settlement of these previously-vested RSUs on a timely basis, Mr. Bill Hoffman, a member of our Board of Directors, Mr. Andrew Hykes, Chief Executive Officer and President, and Dr. Thomas Tu, Chief Medical Officer, each entered into an agreement to permit us to sell shares of our common stock sufficient to satisfy such taxes.
-We have determined that we will not carry out the instruction with respect to Mr. Hoffman after he informed us that he will wire sufficient funds to us in advance of the remaining August 15, 2023 and November 15, 2023 distributions so that we can remit such taxes on his behalf to the relevant taxing authorities.
+We previously determined that we would not carry out the instruction with respect to Mr. Hoffman after he informed us that he will wire sufficient funds to us in advance of the remaining November 15, 2023 distribution so that we can remit such taxes on his behalf to the relevant taxing authorities.
 As such, we do not intend to sell shares to cover Mr. Hoffman's tax obligations.
-With respect to Mr. Hykes and Dr. Tu, we intend to sell the required shares, approximately 37,000 and 25,000 respectively, to cover the applicable tax obligations for the August 2023 distribution in accordance with the terms of their previous instructions.
-We would expect similar sales on behalf of Mr. Hykes and Dr. Tu in accordance with the November 2023 distribution.
+With respect to Mr. Hykes and Dr. Tu, we intend to sell the required shares, approximately 37,000 and 25,000 respectively, to cover the applicable tax obligations for the November 2023 distribution in accordance with the terms of their previous instructions.

-No officer or director has entered into, modified or terminated a trading plan pursuant to 10(b)(5)-1(c) of the Securities Exchange Act of 1934, as amended, or any other non-rule 10b5-1 trading plan.
+No officer (as defined in Rule 16a-1(f) under the Exchange Act) or director has entered into, modified or terminated a trading plan pursuant to Rule 10b5-1(c) under the Exchange Act, or any other non-rule 10b5-1 trading plan during the three months ended September 30, 2023.